 Originated in Southern California, Googie, or Googie architecture describes a type of retro-futurism architecture influenced by the emergence of cars, jets, Space, and Atomic ages.

-Populuxe term is a portmanteau of ‘popular and luxury,’ used to describe a consumer culture and aesthetic popular in the United States in the 50s and 60s.
+Populuxe term is a portmanteau of ‘popular and luxury,’ used to describe a consumer culture and aesthetic popular in the United States in the 50s and 60s fashion.

 Populuxe gained traction after people began seeing semi-luxury commodities as luxury ware and mass consumer goods.